ealker/university-notes/CS36110_Machine_Learning/04_ANN.md

 > ... a densley interconnected set of simple units, where each unit takes a number of real-valued inputs (possibly the outputs of other units) and produces a single real-valued output (which may become the input to many other units)."

 These units modelled on neurons are called nodes.
 Each input node brings into the network the value of one independent variable.

-A neuron in an ANN will fire when some threshold is reached
+A neuron in an ANN will fire when some threshold is reached.

 ## What is the motivation behind artificial neural networks?